LunarLambda/libseven/doc/irq.md

 - Button or D-Pad input
 - Request from the cartridge hardware (usually removal of the cartridge)

-TODO: Links to other documentation explaining interrupt sources in more detail
+TODO: Links to other documentation explaining interrupt sources in more detail.

 ---